 The ark of the covenant was a small box that contained the tablets of the Ten Commandments, which God had given to Moses on Mount Sinai.
 It was kept in the holiest part of the tabernacle tent and was moved around only when God directed a change in tabernacle location.
-It was hand-carried by Levitical priests using long poles which allowed support without physically touching it.
-This ark was the chosen holy home of the Presence of God.
+It was hand-carried by Levitical priests using long poles which allowed them to support it without physically touching it.
+This ark was the chosen holy location for the Presence of God at that time.

 Once Solomon completed the temple, it was time to move the ark into it.
-This was intended to be its permanent location throughout eternity, a sign of the covenant between God and mankind.
-Unfortunately, due to our sinful nature, men and women were inherently unable to keep this covenant, and a new eternal covenant based upon the death and resurrection of Jesus Christ was required.
-In this way, God restored the relationship between mankind and Himself.
+This temple was intended to be its permanent location throughout eternity, a sign of the covenant between God and mankind.
+Unfortunately, due to our sinful nature, people were inherently unable to keep this covenant, and a new eternal covenant based upon the death and resurrection of Jesus Christ was required.
+In this way, God restored the relationship between humankind and Himself.
 The sacrifice of Christ covers over all the sins and shortcoming of believers and redeems us from our sinful nature.

 Being more than nine hundred years before Christ, the sins of mankind in Solomon’s time could only be covered by a sin sacrifice.
-Without this cover, it would not have been possible for a sinful man or woman to approach a holy God or the ark.
-Today, the blood of Christ provides the atonement we need to boldly approach the throne of God.
+Without this cover, it would not have been possible for a sinful person to approach a holy God in the presence of the ark.
+Today, the blood of Christ provides all the atonement believers need to boldly approach the throne of God.
 There is no longer a need for the ark, a tabernacle, or a temple.
-(Revelation 11:19 tells us that the ark is currently in God’s heavenly temple, although this may be the original one before Moses’ earthly version) .
+(Revelation 11:19 tells us that the ark is currently in God’s heavenly temple, although this may possibly be the original one before Moses’ earthly version, we are not sure).

-When they had completed all of their activities and brought the ark into the temple using the methods prescribed in the scriptures, God showed His approval with a manifestation of His glorious presence.
+When the priests had completed all of their activities and brought the ark into the temple using the methods prescribed in the scriptures, God showed His approval with a manifestation of His glorious presence.

 10 And it came to pass, when the priests came out of the holy place, that the cloud filled the house of the Lord, 11 so that the priests could not continue ministering because of the cloud; for the glory of the Lord filled the house of the Lord.
-1 Kings 3:10-11 NKJV
+1 Kings 8:10-11 (NKJV)

-God still reveals His glory from time to time today.
+And God still reveals His Shekina glory to worshipers today, from time to time.

 During a quiet moment, we somehow started talking on the topic of church service length.
-His church services were known to run quite long, and I made a comment that a several hour church service “is not for me.”
+His church services were known to have run quite long, and I made a comment that a several-hour church service “is not for me.”
 His reply surprised me:

 “You don’t want to leave before God shows up.”